Undergraduate Course Catalog 2010-2011

 Research Assistant Professor: Cheryl M. Jorgensen, Mary C. Schuh

-Affiliate Assistant Professor: Cari A. Moorhead
+Affiliate Assistant Professor: John F. Hornstein, Cari A. Moorhead, Jason Seaman

 Senior Lecturer: Timothy J. Churchard

-At the undergraduate level students have the opportunity to begin taking courses in teacher preparation programs, which will lead to teacher licensing at the graduate level in elementary and secondary education.
-They may also wait to prepare to teach solely at the graduate level.
+At the undergraduate level, students have the opportunity to begin taking courses in teacher preparation programs, which will lead at the graduate level to teacher licensing in elementary and secondary education.
+They also may wait to prepare to teach solely at the graduate level.

-There are also opportunities for study or certification at the graduate level in administration, counseling, elementary and secondary teaching, early childhood, reading, special education, and adult and occupational education.
+There also are opportunities for study or certification at the graduate level in administration, counseling, elementary and secondary teaching, early childhood, reading, special education, and adult and occupational education.
 The department encourages students interested in graduate study or in relevant undergraduate courses to meet with these graduate program coordinators in the Department of Education.